Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Results and Discussion

 \subsection{Energy Density and Average Energy per Particle}

 The energy density $\varepsilon$ and the average energy per particle $E/N$ are obtained within the Thermal-FIST framework from the extracted thermal parameters as functions of charged-particle multiplicity $\langle dN_{\mathrm{ch}}/d\eta \rangle$.
 The results are shown in Fig.~\ref{fig:energy}.
-The energy density exhibits a moderate increase with multiplicity, indicating that higher-multiplicity events correspond to systems with larger energy densities at chemical freeze-out.
-This trend reflects the combined effect of increasing system volume and particle production, consistent with expectations from the statistical hadronization framework.
+The energy density exhibits a moderate increase with multiplicity, indicating that higher-multiplicity events correspond to larger energy densities at chemical freeze-out.
+This behavior follows from the combined evolution of the fitted thermal parameters and the changing hadronic composition with event activity.

-The ratio $E/N$ shows a systematic increase with multiplicity, rising from $\sim0.86$ GeV at the lowest multiplicity to $\sim0.99$ GeV in the highest multiplicity class, while remaining close to $1$ GeV overall.
-This behavior is notable, as it is consistent with the empirical freeze-out criterion observed in heavy-ion collisions, where the average energy per particle at chemical freeze-out is found to be approximately constant over a wide range of collision energies~\cite{Cleymans1998,Cleymans2006}.
-The approximate constancy of $E/N$ suggests that the freeze-out conditions in high-multiplicity proton--proton collisions approach those observed in larger collision systems.
-However, small deviations from a constant value are visible at low multiplicities, which may reflect the increasing importance of non-equilibrium effects and finite-size corrections.
+The ratio $E/N$ shows a systematic increase with multiplicity, rising from $\sim 0.86$~GeV at the lowest multiplicity to $\sim 0.99$~GeV in the highest multiplicity class, while remaining close to $1$~GeV overall.
+This behavior is notable because it resembles the empirical freeze-out criterion observed in heavy-ion collisions, where the average energy per particle at chemical freeze-out is found to be approximately constant over a wide range of collision energies~\cite{Cleymans1998,Cleymans2006}.
+In the present case, however, the comparison should be regarded as qualitative, since the thermodynamic assumptions underlying the criterion are not guaranteed to hold in small pp systems.
+The deviations at low multiplicity may reflect the increasing importance of non-equilibrium effects and finite-size corrections.

-Overall, the observed scaling behavior of $\varepsilon$ and the near-constant value of $E/N$ provide further support for a thermodynamic interpretation of hadron production in high-multiplicity pp collisions, while indicating that deviations from full equilibrium persist in smaller systems.
+Overall, the observed behavior of $\varepsilon$ and the near-constant value of $E/N$ are compatible with an approximate thermal description of hadron production in high-multiplicity pp collisions.
+At the same time, the deviations observed at low multiplicity indicate that a simple equilibrium interpretation is less reliable in the smallest systems.